Hilbert Space Methods for Reduced-Rank Gaussian Process Regression: Experiments

 \section{Experiments}

-In this section we aim to provide examples of the practical use of the proposed method, and to compare it against other methods that are typically used in a similar setting.
-We start with a small simulated one-dimensional dataset, and then provide more extensive comparisons by using real-world data.
+In this section we aim to test the convergence results of the method in practice, provide examples of the practical use of the proposed method, and compare it against other methods that are typically used in a similar setting.
+We start with small simulated one-dimensional datasets, and then provide more extensive comparisons by using real-world data.
 We also consider an example of data, where the input domain is the surface of a sphere, and conclude our comparison by using a very large dataset to demonstrate what possibilities the computational benefits open.